abdimk/Riddel/README.md

 ```

 ## Features
-* serahch muisc from youtube
+* search muisc from youtube
 * search video
 * you can download up to 50 MB video or audio
 * most qualities are webm, m4a, mp4 ,web audio